 (c) All other records may be stored off-site, but shall be available for inspection within 24 hours of the Department's request or request of the Department's designee.

+C. Posting of Documents.

-C. (1) An assisted living programA licensee shall post the following documents in a conspicuous place that is visible to residents, potential residents, and other interested parties:
+(1) An assisted living program[] shall post the following documents in a conspicuous place that is visible to residents, potential residents, and other interested parties:

-(a) [All of the following:] Any statement of deficiencies for the most recent survey;
+(a) [All of the following:] The notice of compliance or the statement of deficiencies and the plan of correction for the most recent annual licensure survey;

-(b) Any findings from complaint investigations conducted by State or local surveyors after the most recent licensure survey; and
+(b) The notice of compliance or the statement of deficiencies and the plan of correction for all other surveys conducted since [] the most recent annual licensure survey; and

-(c) Any plans of correction in effect with respect to the most recent survey or subsequent complaint investigation; or
+[[(b) Any plans of correction in effect with respect to the most recent survey or subsequent complaint investigation; or[]

 (c) A notice describing where in the facility the items listed in § C of this regulation may be found.

-D. Notice of Violations.
+D. Notice of Deficiencies.

-(1) If a complaint investigation or survey inspection identifies a regulatory violation, the Secretary shall issue a notice:
+(1) If [a complaint investigation or survey inspection]a survey identifies noncompliance with a requirement, the Secretary shall issue a notice:

-(a) Citing the violation or deficiency;
+(a) Citing each deficiency;

-(b) Requiring the assisted living program to submit an acceptable plan of correction within 10 calendar days of receipt of the notice of violation or deficiency;
+(b) Requiring the assisted living program to submit an acceptable plan of correction within 10 calendar days of receipt of the notice of deficiency;

 (c) Notifying the assisted living program of sanctions or that failure to correct the violation may result in sanctions; and